PolarSPARC |

 { "models": [ { "name": "phi4:latest", "model": "phi4:latest", "modified_at": "2025-01-11T00:39:29.73725333Z", "size": 9053116391, "digest": "ac896e5b8b34a1f4efa7b14d7520725140d5512484457fab45d2a4ea14c69dba", "details": { "parent_model": "", "format": "gguf", "family": "phi3", "families": [ "phi3" ], "parameter_size": "14.7B", "quantization_level": "Q4_K_M" } } ] }

-From the Output.6 above, it is eveident we only have one LLM model - phi4:latest !
+From the Output.6 above, it is eveident we only have one LLM model based on Linux or MacOS !

 { "model": "phi4:latest", "created_at": "2025-01-11T00:45:37.214130401Z", "response": "A GPU, or Graphics Processing Unit, is a specialized processor designed to accelerate graphics rendering and parallel processing tasks.
 It efficiently handles complex calculations for images, video, and simulations by performing thousands of operations simultaneously.
 GPUs are essential for gaming, graphic design, machine learning, and scientific computations.\n\n", "done": true, "done_reason": "stop", "context": [ 100264, 882, 100266, 198, 12612, 264, 39534, 304, 2753, 1109, 220, 1135, 4339, 100265, 198, 100264, 78191, 100266, 198, 32, 23501, 11, 477, 20914, 29225, 8113, 11, 374, 264, 28175, 18121, 6319, 311, 43880, 14515, 21568, 323, 15638, 8863, 9256, 13, 1102, 30820, 13777, 6485, 29217, 369, 5448, 11, 2835, 11, 323, 47590, 555, 16785, 9214, 315, 7677, 25291, 13, 71503, 527, 7718, 369, 16211, 11, 21154, 2955, 11, 5780, 6975, 11, 323, 12624, 83699, 382 ], "total_duration": 2074697407, "load_duration": 8328625, "prompt_eval_count": 19, "prompt_eval_duration": 20000000, "eval_count": 58, "eval_duration": 2045000000 }